yusefmosiah/choir-collective/docs/Meta_Chorus.md

 ## The Quantum Organization

-The Chorus Loop suggests a different organizational model:
+The Chorus Cycle suggests a different organizational model:

 ```
 TYPE OrganizationalState<T> = {